rwokano/CleaningDataProject/README.md

 ## Background
 One of the most exciting areas in all of data science right now is wearable computing - see for example [this article](http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand/).
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data used for this project represents data collected by the accelerometers on the Samsung Galaxy S smartphone.
+Information about the original data set can be found in the README.TXT file located in the zipped data set that is downloaded as part of the project.
 If you're interested, you can see a full description of the data [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 ## Assignment
 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.